Human Rights, Tolerance, & Understanding

 Eligibility: The contest is open to all NMU undergraduates.

-Deadline: TBD.
+Deadline: Monday, March 26th, 2018.
 The winning entries will be announced in April.

 This is a prose non-fiction contest.
 Entries should be approximately 1,500-2,500 words.
 The winning entries each year will be posted, with permission, on the English Department’s web site and the Marquette Monthly.